open-telemetry/oteps/text/0156-columnar-encoding.md

 ## Acknowledgements

-Special thanks to [Joshua MacDonald](https://github.com/jmacd) for his contribution in integrating the reference implementation into the OTEL collector, to [Tigran Najaryan](https://github.com/tigrannajaryan) for helping to define the integration strategy with the existing OTLP protocol, and to [Sébastien Soudan](https://github.com/ssoudan) for the numerous exchanges and advice on the representation of the data charts.
+Special thanks to [Joshua MacDonald](https://github.com/jmacd) for his contribution in integrating the reference implementation into the OTel collector, to [Tigran Najaryan](https://github.com/tigrannajaryan) for helping to define the integration strategy with the existing OTLP protocol, and to [Sébastien Soudan](https://github.com/ssoudan) for the numerous exchanges and advice on the representation of the data charts.